Requirements and Policies

 - maintain a GPA of at least 3.40* during the senior year;

-- formally apply by the program deadline and be accepted by the graduate program indicated on the Application to the Accelerated B.A./Master's Degree Program: Part 1 submitted by April 1 of the junior year (or November 1 if the second semester of the junior year is in the fall semester);
+- apply to the graduate program of your choice by May 1 (or November 1 if the second semester of the junior year is in the fall semester);

 - meet the entry requirements of the chosen graduate program.